ulfboge/forest-compliance-offers/docs/certification-preaudit-offer.md

 # Certification Pre-Audit Screening Module

-**Partners:** Komba GIS AB with accredited FSC/PEFC auditors, carbon project verifiers, and drone/field teams.
+**Partners:** Komba GIS AB with accredited FSC/PEFC auditors, carbon project partners (initial readiness only), and drone/field teams.

 ---

 ## Objective

-Diagnose certification readiness (FSC, PEFC, carbon methodologies such as VCS) before formal audits by combining spatial evidence, document review, and partner-led site assessments.
+Diagnose certification readiness (FSC, PEFC, and—at an initial screening level—carbon methodologies such as VCS) before formal audits by combining spatial evidence, document review, and partner-led site assessments.
 The goal is to detect issues early and resource a corrective action plan that accelerates accreditation.

 ---